zetavg/chromium-website/site/chromium-os/developer-library/guides/debugging/recreating-a-snapshot-or-buildspec/index.md

 $ repo sync -j <number>
 ```

-`git log` in one of the git respositories should now show the latest commit
+`git log` in one of the git repositories should now show the latest commit
 tagged with "m/main" and "cros/main".

 Remember to `cros workon` any projects you stopped working on above.